frieda566/FlashPlay/documention.md

 **Sources that helped:**

-- here I used similar sources as i  number 3, because this bit relies on the same hover recognition
+- here I used similar sources as I  number 3, because this bit relies on the same hover recognition

 ### Layout Management and Responsive Design